PrincetonUniversity/advanced-command-line/03_globbing/README.md

 ```

 Note that since `*` matches 0 or more characters, `1*a*` matches `1.a`,
-`1a.img`, and `a.txt`.
+and `1a.img`.

-The utility with files is passing these expanded file lists to commands.
+The utility of globs is passing these expanded file lists to commands.
 Try calling `cat` on all the `.img` files or the `.a` files.
 Don't
 underestimate the value of `?`.
 When files are named sequentially it's useful
 for looking at just the files in the 30's, or 1-9.